 Go for seeds!
-Keep an eye out for a loaf with (or garnished with – boujee!) seeds, like flax, chia, sunflower or pumpkin.
+Keep an eye out for a loaf with (or garnished with…how boujee!) seeds, like flax, chia, sunflower or pumpkin.
 These nutrient-dense seeds help boost the protein, healthy fat and micronutrient content.

-Be mindful of sodium content if needed, for example those with high blood pressure.
-Choose a bread with less than 450mg sodium per 100g.
+Be mindful of sodium if needed, for example those with high blood pressure.
+Choose a bread with less than 450mg sodium per 100g in the NIP.

-Fun fact: wholemeal is a name given to whole grains ground into a flour.
-This can produce a bread with a higher glycemic index (which measures how carbohydrate foods impact blood sugar levels) with our body not having to work as hard to break down the fibre.
+Fun fact: wholemeal is a name given to whole grains that have been ground into a flour.
+This can produce a bread with a higher glycemic index (which measures how carbohydrate foods impact blood sugar levels) with our body not having to work as hard to break down the dietary fibre!